Skip to content

 Introduction

-One of the primary reasons for work permit of Poland rejections is missing or incomplete documents.
+One of the primary reasons for work permit (40% of cases) of Poland rejections is missing or incomplete documents.
 Applicants must ensure they meet work permit requirements including:

 • A correctly filled-out Poland work permit application form